-The compensation of the Supervisory Board members is defined by Article 20 of the Articles of Association of Merck KGaA.
 Apart from reimbursement of their expenses, the members of the Supervisory Board receive fixed and variable compensation.

-The fixed compensation amounts to \in 7,000 per year.
+The fixed compensation amounts to \notin 7,000 per year.
 The Chairman receives double this amount and the Vice Chairman receives one and a half times this amount.

-The members of the Supervisory Board also receive € 550 for each percent of the dividend resolved by the General Meeting in excess of 6% of the share capital, with a corresponding portion for fractions of a percent.
+The members of the Supervisory Board also receive \notin 550 for each percent of the dividend resolved by the General Meeting in excess of 6% of the share capital, with a corresponding portion for fractions of a percent.
 The Chairman receives double this amount and the Vice Chairman receives one and a half times this amount.